 Previous studies have reported that ASX has anti-oxidative and anti-inflammatory effects in addition to its ability to shorten blood transit times.
 As laser speckle flowgraphy can non-invasively visualize the hemodynamics of the choroidal circulation, we used the technique to evaluate whether continuous ingestion of 12 mg of ASX per day could increase quantitative blood flow velocity.

-ASX significantly improves neutrophil phagocytic and microbicidal capacity, and increases the intracellular calcium concentration and nitric oxide production.
+ASX improves neutrophil phagocytic and microbicidal capacity, and increases the intracellular calcium concentration and nitric oxide production.
 Both functional parameters were accompanied by a decrease in superoxide anion and hydrogen peroxide and IL-6 and TNF-α production.
 Oxidative damages in lipids and proteins were significantly decreased after ASX treatment.

 A prospective cohort, noncomparative, multicenter trial was conducted to explore the potential of a phytotherapeutic compound, available as a dietary supplement and containing extracts of Bacopa monnieri and Haematococcus pluvialis (ASX) plus phosphatidylserine and vitamin E, in improving cognition in subjects diagnosed with mild cognitive impairment.